 The suspension fork changed mountain biking forever.
-Not only did it take some of the dampening load away from your body, it vastly improved traction and control, allowing riders to take on rougher terrain at speed.
+Not only did it take some of the dampening load away from your body, but it vastly improved traction and control, allowing riders to take on rougher terrain at speed.

-The best XC forks available today
+The best XC forks

 When Fox sought to trim weight from its short travel performance forks, it simply got rid of unneeded material.
-The lower third of the fork lowers is cut out, and the stance is noticeably narrower in both the Boost and non-Boost formats which also meant less material was needed in the crown.
+The lower third of the fork lowers is cut out, and the stance is noticeably narrower in both the Boost and non-Boost formats, which also meant less material was needed in the crown.

 Cross country racing used to be all about the climbs, and the goal was just to survive the descent.
 With riders becoming infinitely more skilled and bike technology and geometries improving at a rate approaching lightspeed, the descents are becoming increasingly relevant to the overall equation, as well as getting increasingly technical to boot.
-With that, we have seen quite a few XC and Marathon racers up forking to 120mm, and even a new breed of XC bike like the latest Trek Top Fuel, Pivot Mach 5 and Norco Threshold which are built around a more significant suspension up front.
+With that, we have seen quite a few XC and Marathon racers up forking to 120mm, and even a new breed of XC bikes like the latest Trek Top Fuel, Pivot Mach 5 and Norco Threshold, which are built around a more significant suspension up front.

 The Fox 34 Step-Cast follows a similar idea to its shorter travel sibling but changes things up to better accommodate the additional travel and stanchion diameter.
 The cutouts on the 34 Step-Cast are on the outside of the lowers, the fork also receives the same light, 8mm damper shaft.
-While the Performance series fork doesn't get the blinged-out Kashima treatment, they are made from the same 7000 series aluminium, and the fork sees a Fit Grip damper which combines the compression damping into a single dial.
+While the Performance series fork doesn't get the blinged-out Kashima treatment, they are made from the same 7000 series aluminum, and the fork sees a Fit Grip damper that combines the compression damping into a single dial.

 The much smaller Charger Race Day damper saves the most weight (over 90g) to make it 166g lighter than the previous SID Ultimate.
 The mini damper and reworked DebonAir spring give a super sensitive high grip start with excellent mid-stroke support and progressive bottom out.
 You even get a bolt-on fender for dirty days.